portalinux-project/portalinux/README.md

 ## System Requirements

 - CPU: Doesn't matter.
-If it turns on and can read 2GiB RAM and at least 32GiB of storage, it will work
+If it turns on and can read at least 2GiB RAM and at least 16GiB of storage, it will work
 - RAM: 2GiB
 - Storage: 10GiB